-Beginning in July 1998, the Ontario child care supplement for working families (OCCSWF) is not administered by the Canada Customs and Revenue Agency (formerly Revenue Canada) and therefore families must apply for the supplement annually.
-This program is designed to provide assistance to low-to-middle income families with children under the age of seven.
-Included in "Provincial refundable tax credits/Family benefits" in the statistical tables.
+Beginning in July 1998, the Ontario Child Care Supplement for Working Families (OCCSWF) is not administered by the Canada Revenue Agency (formerly Canada Customs and Revenue Agency) and therefore families must apply for the supplement annually.
+This program is a tax-free monthly payment to help with the cost of raising children under the age of seven.
+Included in Provincial refundable tax credits/Family benefits in the statistical tables.